How to Search and Register for Field Studies/Study Abroad Classes

 Unless it is noted, all courses are for beginners.
 Some courses are created to offer options at various skill levels.
 Check with the instructor if you have questions or concerns about your skill level.

 Although it's hard to predict who will register for a class, it is not uncommon for classes to have students who are 18 years old, 80 years old, and everywhere in between.
+Students must be 18 years or older to register for classes that include group travel.

 Equipment needs depend on the course.
 For most activity courses, equipment like kayaks, tents, sleeping bags, paddling gear, backpacks, and climbing gear is provided.
 Students may need to obtain personal items like boots, special clothing, utensils, headlamp/flashlight, etc. Contact the instructor for equipment questions or concerns.